MicrosoftDocs/cpp-docs/docs/atl/reference/cwindow-class.md

  [in] Specifies the extended styles to be added during style modification.

  `nFlags`
  [in] Window-positioning flags.
-For a list of possible values, see the [SetWindowPos](http://msdn.microsoft.com/library/windows/desktop/ms633545) function in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of possible values, see the [SetWindowPos](http://msdn.microsoft.com/library/windows/desktop/ms633545) function in the Windows SDK.

 ### Return Value
  **TRUE** if the extended window styles are modified; otherwise, **FALSE**.

 ### Remarks
  Styles to be added or removed can be combined by using the bitwise OR ( &#124; ) operator.
-See the [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) function in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)]for information about the available extended styles.
+See the [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) function in the Windows SDKfor information about the available extended styles.

  If `nFlags` is nonzero, `ModifyStyleEx` calls the Win32 function `SetWindowPos`, and redraws the window by combining `nFlags` with the following four flags: